htjb/my_first_nre/README.md

 Currently the network takes in the data directly but typically there is a compression step before its handed to the network.
 Need to look into this.

+Not confident I'm treating the output of the classifier correctly.